s-macke/AdventureAI/README.md

 1. To follow the exact format given in the prompt.
 Especially the ReAct format.
 2. Understand the current situation and what to do next.
 3. Remember the previous steps to act accordingly.
+4. Basic logical thinking.
+Such as if the door is closed, you have to open it first.
-4. Basic knowledge of text adventures.
+5. Basic knowledge of text adventures.
 Especially the concept of short clear commands and variations to try.
-5. Further knowledge about text adventures.
+6. Further knowledge about text adventures.
 Especially the command "inventory" is probably necessary to enter the shower.
-6. To understand the narrative of the story after the first run.
+7. To understand the narrative of the story after the first run.

 ### Evaluation of other models